markovka17/dla/hw2_kws/README.md

      1. The quality of the **base model** is `~0.0025`, so your optimized model should not have a quality less than "~0.0025 * 0.95".
      2. You should try at least 6 settings of model optimization (speed up and/or compression) and visualize it in two ways: Metric-FLOPs and Metric-Memory.
         Either combine it together.
 You may get inspiration from https://arxiv.org/pdf/1905.11946.pdf.

+        Examples of settings:
+          1. Dark Knowledge Distillation
+          2. Dark Knowledge Distillation + fp16
+          3. Attention Distillation + Dark Knowledge Distillation + qint8
+          4. QAT + fp16 + Pruning
+          5. and so on

+        Note that, for example, the temperature change during distillation is not a new setting:)

 --------------
 ### Mandatory requirements